Axway/api-builder-docs/content/en/docs/release_notes/qom.md

 ---
 ## Summary

 In this release we started work on a feature to check for and inform users of updates that are available to the {{% variables/apibuilder_prod_name %}} Core and plugin components.
-These are shown in the new **Updates** tab in the UI.
+These are shown in the new _Updates_ tab in the UI.

-{{% releasenotes/upgrade %}}
+{{% releasenotes/update %}}

 <!-- ## Breaking changes -->

 ## Features

-* #7399: Projects now check for updates on startup, and they are displayed in the new **Updates** tab in the UI.
+* #7399: Projects now check for updates on startup, and they are displayed in the new _Updates_ tab in the UI.
 For more information, see [here](/docs/developer_guide/console/#updates-tab).
 * #7173: Removed Titanium examples from OpenAPI **Try it out** sections in the UI.

 {{% releasenotes/deprecations %}}